If you are planning your first visit to Florence, one of the most important decisions you will make is where to stay in Florence.

 The Arno River divides Florence into two parts.
 North of the river is the historic city center, where you will find most of the museums, churches, and piazzas.
 This northern part of Florence can further be broken down into the historic city center (Centro Storico), Santa Croce, and Santa Maria Novella.

 On the south side of the Arno River are the rolling hills of Florence, Boboli Gardens and Bardini Gardens, and Piazzale Michelangelo.
-This part of Florence, which includes the neighborhoods of Oltrarno, Santo Spirito, and San Niccolò, and has more of a local feel to it.
+This part of Florence, which includes the neighborhoods of Oltrarno, Santo Spirito, and San Niccolรฒ, and has more of a local feel to it.

 In this guide, we list hotels for four different areas of Florence.
 On the map below, each area has a different color.
 Here are the areas and the corresponding colors.
+The black markers are the top attractions in Florence.

 • Centro Storico (Historic City Center): Red